faceboo Explore Different Types of Glass Processing | Saint-Gobain Glass

 Sandblasting gives the glass a translucent surface, which is usually rougher than that obtained by etching.
 During sandblasting, only the areas that are to remain transparent are masked for protection.
 The depth and degree of the translucency of the sandblasted finishing vary with the force and type of sand used.
 The sandblasting technique is used to obscure visibility through glass, but the glass continues to transmit light as it is diffused through the surface.

-Applications Sandblasted Glass
+Applications of Sandblasted Glass

 Dividers, doors and shower enclosures are some of the most popular architectural uses of sandblasted glass.
 Other interior design applications include: shower screens, partitions and interior screens, furniture, etc.